cosmos/cosmos-sdk/docs/core/encoding.md

 ### Guidelines for protobuf message definitions

-In addition to [following official guidelines](https://developers.google.com/protocol-buffers/docs/proto3#simple), we recommend to use these annotations in .proto files when dealing with interfaces:
+In addition to [following official Protocol Buffer guidelines](https://developers.google.com/protocol-buffers/docs/proto3#simple), we recommend using these annotations in .proto files when dealing with interfaces:

 - fields which accept interfaces should be annotated with `cosmos_proto.accepts_interface` using the same full-qualified name passed as `protoName` to `InterfaceRegistry.RegisterInterface`